-The internal Yahoo! ad optimization tool optimizes your ads for clickthrough rate (and thus Yahoo! ad relevancy and earnings).
+If you chose to use the internal Yahoo! ad optimization tool, it may optimize your ads for clickthrough rate (and thus Yahoo! ad relevancy and earnings).
 When you optimize for search engine earnings, that optimization may be at your own expense.
+Make sure you are tracking results in a way that makes sense for your business.